-(a) Waterfront Development
+a.
+Waterfront Development

-In considering applications for waterfront development Council shall ensure that archaeological and cultural heritage resources both on shore and in the water are not adversely affected.
+In considering applications for waterfront development (plans of subdivision, commercial/industrial that would disturb greater than 1 ha of land, or lot creation through the consent process if the lot would exceed the third lot severed from the original holding under sections 14.3.4 or 14.3.5 of this Plan), Council shall ensure that archaeological and cultural heritage resources both on shore and in the water are not adversely affected.
 For applications adjacent (within 300 metres) to navigable waterbodies the policies of Section 2.2(6)(1) shall apply.
 Council will require satisfactory measures to mitigate any negative impacts on significant cultural heritage resources.

-(b) Mineral Extraction
+b.
+Mineral Extraction